BodgeMaster/new_dawn_mirror/notes/locations.md

     * rival mentality
 * Ivydale
   * post-apocalyptic ruin city
-  * close enough to Siren’s Song that they share a public transport system
+  * close enough to Sentinel Shores that they share a public transport system
   * located in a valley
   * buildings in various stages of disrepair
     * no sky scrapers